The History of Grindstone

 CWHL Logo

-Official Partnership with the CWHL announced and charity offered 3 events with the Calgary Inferno, Toronto Furies and Markham Thunder.
+Grindstone announced an official partnership with the CWHL and delivered three events with the Calgary Inferno, Toronto Furies, and Markham Thunder.

 2019